-- Travelling in Isle of Man - currency & money saving tips
+What's in this Isle of Man currency guide?

 The British pound (ISO: GBP) is one base unit of sterling – that being the name of Britain's currency – and is subdivided into 100 pence.